FAQ + Glossary

 In geosciences, the probability of recurrence of natural events is also called annuity or frequency.
 It is measured in 1/a, or in units of time, in which case it is also referred to as a recurrence interval.
 The term is relevant for estimating extreme events.

 Coordinates refer to a point on the earth's surface.
 Coordinates are used in the K.A.R.L.® model calculations because all data used in K.A.R.L.® are made available by way of raster files.
-These files are structured by coordinates - addresses are not listed there.
+These files are structured by coordinates – addresses are not listed there.
 The K.A.R.L.® software uses the coordinates with the decimal degree system.
 The coordinates of Cologne Cathedral are then: latitude: 50.941392; longitude: 6.957089.
-Often you see coordinates in nautical format.
-In this format, Cologne Cathedral has the following coordinates: latitude: 50°56'29.01 "N; longitude: 6°57'25.52 "E. In the decimal degree system, the assignment to north/south hemisphere or east/west longitude works is marked with a plus- or minus-sign: No sign (+) means north or east, a negative sign (-) means south or west.
+Often you see coordinates in nautical format, e.g. 50°56'29.01"N, 6°57'25.52"E. In the decimal degree system, the assignment to north/south hemisphere or east/west longitude is marked with a plus- or minus-sign: no sign (+) means north/east, a negative sign (–) means south/west.
 For example, the mouth of the Amazon River in Brazil has these coordinates: latitude: -0.104658; longitude: -50.308558.

 The morphological exposure describes how strongly a site is exposed to wind influences due to its location in the landscape (on a slope, in the lowlands, on or behind a hill, etc.).